 Q: How safe is it to teach a class in prison?

 A: Though nothing is without risk, teaching in prison is, actually, quite safe.
-For one thing, the administrators would never allow the class to happen at all if they thought there was a safety concern.
-For another, incarcerated participants tend to value highly the opportunity to participate in an Inside-Out course, and would be unlikely to do anything to jeopardize it.
-Also, those who might have a higher potential to cause a safety problem are screened out of participating in the course by corrections staff.
+For one thing, the administrators would never allow the class to happen at all if they thought there was a real safety concern.
+For another, those who might have a higher potential to cause a safety problem are screened out of participating in the course by corrections staff.
+Also, incarcerated participants tend to highly value the opportunity to participate in an Inside-Out course and would be unlikely to do anything to jeopardize it.

 Q: I am not affiliated with an institution of higher education.
 1) Can I still take the training?
 2) Can I be an Inside-Out Instructor?

-A: The Inside-Out Training Institutes are open to anyone, but be advised that much of the content of the training is geared toward people teaching in higher education.
-However, it is possible to facilitate an Inside-Out learning experience if you are not affiliated with a higher education institution by simply applying the pedagogy that you learn at the training to your context.
+A: The Inside-Out Training Institutes are open to anyone; however, much of the content of the training is geared toward people teaching in higher education.
+Nevertheless, it is possible to facilitate an Inside-Out learning experience if you are not affiliated with a higher education institution by simply applying the pedagogy that you learn at the training to your context.
 For example, some instructors use the Inside-Out pedagogy for programming sponsored by non-profits and/or other agencies.
 NOTE: The Inside-Out Prison Exchange Program® may only be used for Inside-Out college/university courses taught by trained Inside-Out instructors.

 Q: What does it cost to teach an Inside-Out course?

-A: Given that Inside-Out courses are usually offered by universities and colleges, they would typically be a part of an instructor’s normal teaching load.
-The correctional institution bears the in-kind cost of hosting the course in their facility.
+A: Given that Inside-Out courses are usually offered by universities and colleges, they would typically be part of an instructor’s normal teaching load.
+The correctional institution bears the in-kind cost of hosting the course in their facility (e.g., space and staffing).
 Additional costs to the university or college may include books (or other reading materials) for inside students, travel costs for outside students, and matriculation and/or cost of credit for inside students.
-Given the logistical challenges involved with teaching in a correctional facility, there is also the cost of additional time.
+Given the logistical challenges involved with teaching in a correctional facility, there is also the cost of additional time, in terms of both travel and preparation.
 Inside-Out courses require more time than a typical on-campus course.